 Our kids need a good balance of positive attention.
 Make sure that your interactions are not just discipline.
 Otherwise, they can learn or interpret that they are “bad” if all they receive are messages about how challenging or negative their behaviors/choices are.
 This can be as simple as locking in ten minutes of good quality time together or engaging in a small project (like crafting or baking) together.
 It doesn’t have to be much . . . quality over quantity.

 6. Consider if you need to intervene at all.

 Sometimes we get so caught up in discipline or setting rules that we can be a bit over the top or excessive.
 Too many rules are not good for children.
 First, they can’t remember them all.
 Secondly, it never lets you relax if you are constantly policing their behavior.
 So, think about whether a situation really warrants a response from you.

 7. Know their triggers and plan ahead.

 Does your child get cranky around nap time?
 Or sassy when they are hungry?
 Think about modifying activities around key pinch points.
-Do you need to take them to shops right now if it interferes with nap time and increases the likelihood of challenging behavior?
+Do you need to take them shopping right now if it interferes with nap time and increases the likelihood of challenging behavior?
 If they get “hangry,” maybe pack some snacks just in case.